nvladimus/ZebrafishFunctionalMaps_LinearRegression/README.md

 * saving the functional maps.

 ## Getting started
 The code can be executed as Python Jupyter notebooks, using a personal computer or a cluster.
-Two downsampled datasets are provided in `raw.zip` files, 350 MB each, containing behavior and imaging data acquired with [Zebrascope](https://www.nature.com/nmeth/journal/v11/n9/full/nmeth.3040.html).
+Two downsampled datasets are provided in `raw.zip` files (350 MB each), containing behavior and imaging data.

 ### Prerequisites
 #### Local computer